turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlearchetype_api.rst

         If not using a corresponding packed texture, this field must not be present.

     ``texture#``
-        A texture (or set of textures) to be used for this particle when no pre-packed texture is specified.
+        A texture to be used for this individual particle including its entire flip-book animation if applicable.

         This field must not be present if using packed textures.

-        This fields value should be either a `string` specifying the path to the texture used for this particle's appearance, or an `array` of `strings` specifying the paths to the set of textures to be used for the flip-book animation of the particle`s appearance.
+        This fields value should be a `string` specifying the path to the texture used for this particle.

         If not using a corresponding packed texture, and this field is omitted, then a default texture will be used.